 It is impossible to plug the hard drive into your supply of power.
 Instead, you plug the power supply into the hard drive.
-SATA is one of the very straight forward simple connections convenient for an extension.
+SATA is one of the straightforward simple connections convenient for an extension.

 You must plug your power cable with the bigger tip into the wider connector port on the left-rear of the HDD.
 If the power cord is difficult to fit, be sure it is not inverted.
 Connect the data cable to the hard drive’s SATA port.

 Your supply of power may not be having the connectors for SATA if it is older; hence you will require a Molex-to-SATA connector.
 Plugs of Molex can be white or black and have four pins.

 How to Install a Desktop SATA Hard Drive

 You need to follow these steps while installing SATA hard drive on your desktop: